blemasle/gpstracker-firmware/README.md

 # High autonomy automatic GPS tracker.
-This project aims to provides an autonomous GPS tracker based on an Arduino as the central unit.
+This project aims to provides an autonomous GPS tracker based on an Arduino Pro mini as the central unit.
 Battery saving has been incorporated into every step of the design.
+A custom designed [circuit board]() is available to avoid using poorly power efficient boards.

 # Features
  * High autonomy